Local Features and Image Matching¶

 desc1 (

-], optional) – dict with AdaLAM config Default:None
+Optional[AdalamConfig], optional) – dict with AdaLAM config Default:Nonedm (

 Descriptor distance of matching descriptors, shape of \((B3, 1)\).